Maks4u/cinema-app-by-maks4u/README.md

 As you can see above this app has two roles: user and admin.
 User role is assigned automatically to every new user created.

-## Technologies 💻
+## Technologies & Requirements 🎥
 Cinema App was built using the following technologies and patterns:

+- IDE
-- Java 17, MySQL, Tomcat, Maven
+- Java 17, MySQL, Tomcat v.9.0.5, Maven
 - Spring Web MVC, Spring Security, Hibernate
 - OOP, SOLID, CRUD

-## Requirements 🛠️

-To run and work with this app, you will need the following tools:

-- IDE
-- Tomcat v.9.0.5
-- MySQL
 - Postman

-## Installation 🚀
+## Installation 💻

 Here are the steps to run this app locally:

-1. Install JDK.
-2. Clone this repository and open it locally.
+1. Clone this repository and open it locally.
-3. Add all the required configurations to db.properties file.
+2. Add all the required configurations to db.properties file.
-4. Install Tomcat.
+3. Install Tomcat.
-5. Run the app.
+4. Run the app.
-6. Check which links and methods are available in [Readme.md](README.md) (functionality).
+5. Check which links and methods are available in [Readme.md](README.md) (functionality).
-7. Connection established! 🎉
+6. Connection established! 🎉

-## Congratulations 🤝

 If you'd like to fork this project, feel free to use it in your own.